 Fivetran’s basic SQL transformations allow you to execute transformations in your destination from your Fivetran dashboard.
 With basic SQL transformations, you can:

 - Type or paste SQL scripts into the Fivetran dashboard’s web-based editor

 - Trigger transformations to run on a periodic schedule or when new data is loaded into your destination

 NOTE: Basic SQL transformations do not support version control.
-If you need version control, use dbt transformations instead.
+If you need version control, use Transformations for dbt Core instead.